MISP/misp-objects/README.md

 Fork the project, create a new directory in the [objects directory](objects/) matching your object name.
 Objects must be composed of existing MISP attributes.
 If you are missing a specific attributes, feel free to open an issue in the [MISP project](https://www.github.com/MISP/MISP).

-We recommend to add a text attribute in a object to allow users to add comments or correlating text.
+We recommend to add a **text** attribute in a object to allow users to add comments or correlating text.

+If the unparsed object can be included, a **raw-base64** attribute can be used in the object to import the whole object.

 When the object is created, pull a request on this project.
 We usually merge the objects if it fits existing use-cases.